-- Institutional debt is debt owed by students directly to a higher education institution that results in unpaid tuition or other financial obligations.
-Students may better recognize this as having to pay "outstanding fees" to their campus. - Colleges and universities can withhold diplomas or bar students from re-enrolling in order to collect on this debt. - To learn more about institutional debt and share your story go to: www.californiaborrowers.org
+- Institutional debt is debt owed by students directly to a higher education institution that results in unpaid tuition or other financial obligations. - Colleges and universities can withhold diplomas or bar students from re-enrolling in order to collect on this debt. - To learn more about institutional debt and share your story go to: www.californiaborrowers.org